tytydraco/yessleep/out/I_ignored_the_motel_pools_closing_time_I_never_swam_again.md

 I took a few deep breaths and ducked my head underwater, opened my eyes with their night vision.
 As I expected, just darkness.
 But as my breath ran out, and I looked directly down, my vision cleared a little – as if the water acted as a lens – and I saw the edge of a shadow far below me.
 The edge grew and grew, showing more and more, seemingly of never ending size.
 My breath ran out.
 And I felt my body being lifted out of the water again.

 Once when I was a child I’d taken an airbed down a river with my brother.
 We came to a section of the river where we couldn’t see the bottom.
 It was just short and I was scared but took my courage in both hands (I didn’t want to show my brother I was scared).
 I set out across it, and he followed.
 As we went forward I thought I saw something white in the depths.
 Was it weed?
 What was it!?
 I panicked and turned around.
-My brother picked up on my panic and we both rushed backward on our waterbeds.
+My brother picked up on my panic and we both rushed backward on our airbeds.

 This gives you a sense of how I feel about dark water.
 So I hope you’ll understand the level of panic attack I now felt the currents of this huge moving thing lifted me.
 Higher this time.
 Like it was coming closer to the surface.
 In sheer desperation to see what was under me, I shoved my eyes back into the water.